-One of the best ways of traveling across America is via the imagination of others.
+One of the best ways of travelling across America is via the imagination of others.

 Using eight books in my TBR pile, I’m journeying from the Farallon Islands off the coast of California to the Blue Ridge Mountains of Virginian via Arizona, New Mexico, Colorado, Kansas, Missouri and Kentucky, writing reviews as I go.